Lemonade Pet Insurance Review

 Lemonade aims for quick claims processing.
 Through its app, you can submit claims and get reimbursed in minutes, not weeks, the company says.
-In large part because it offers such quick reimbursement, we selected Lemonade as one of the best pet insurance companies of 2021.
+In large part because it offers such quick reimbursement, we selected Lemonade as one of the best pet insurance companies.
 Its policies are also relatively low in cost.

 - Lemonade Pet Insurance Pros and Cons